-This guide will go into more detail about how Narratives for Power BI analyzes scatter plot data and performs regression analysis.
+This guide will go into more detail about how Quill for Power BI analyzes scatter plot data and performs regression analysis.

 Generating scatter plot narratives